druid-io/druid-io.github.io/_posts/2013-07-10-twitter-tutorial.md

 Return to your favorite editor and create the file:
 <pre>timeseries_query.body</pre>

-We are going to make a slightly more complicated query, the [[TimeseriesQuery]].
+We are going to make a slightly more complicated query, the [TimeseriesQuery](https://github.com/metamx/druid/wiki/TimeseriesQuery).
 Copy and paste the following into the file:
 <pre><code>{
   "queryType":"timeseries",
   "dataSource":"twitterstream",